free things to do in New York City

 Slide Lecture | John Marzluff reads from his book Gifts of the of Crow: How Perception, Emotion and Thought Allow Smart Birds to Behave Like Humans

 New research finds that crows are among the brightest animals in the world.
-This illustrated talk explores and marvels at the birds’ behavior: they play, take risks, reward people who help (or feed) them, use cars as nutcrackers, seek revenge on harassing animals, and dream—all things we humans might find strangely familiar.
+This illustrated talk explores more and marvels at the birds’ behavior: they play, take risks, reward people who help (or feed) them, use cars as nutcrackers, seek revenge on harassing animals, and dream—all things we humans might find strangely familiar. less

 New York City, NY; NYC